Friday, May 9, 2025

 How to Play Guitar Like Jeff Beck

-Jeff Beck is a “guitar players guitar player”.
-He’s the guy whose name comes up quite often when other guitarists discuss “legends”, but his is not necessarily a household name to the extent of some of the other great guitar players in modern history.
+The late Jeff Beck was a “guitar players guitar player”.
+He was the guy whose name came up quite often when other guitarists discuss “legends”, but his is not necessarily a household name to the extent of some of the other great guitar players in modern history.

-Yet in terms of style, technique and approach to the guitar, Jeff Beck’s is one of the most unique, almost to the exclusion of all the other greats that make the list.
+Yet in terms of style, technique and approach to the guitar, Jeff Beck’s was one of the most unique, almost to the exclusion of all the other greats that make the list.

-What is it that makes his style so unique and different?
+What is it that made his style so unique and different?

-There are several techniques that Jeff Beck employs that set him apart from many others.
+There are several techniques that Jeff Beck employed that set him apart from many others.

 1. Finger Picking